 The world is seeing a major transformation in the way people buy and consume food.
 The modern consumer is less likely to cook and more likely to order pizza, pasta, or a vegan salad from a nearby restaurant while sitting at home and watching House of Cards on Netflix.

 Popular restaurant and groceries delivery startups such as Postmates, Munchery, Deliveroo, Foodora, and others have quickly reached high valuations (as of 2016: Postmates, ~$600 million; Munchery, ~$300 million, Deliveroo, ~$1 billion, Foodora, ~$4 billion), encouraging other venturers to enter the market and try to repeat their success.
-As of today, 39 US-based private food companies with $5 million or more in funding are trying to follow the same business model for delivering either prepared meals or fresh ingredients for home cooking.
+As of today, 39 US-based private food companies with $5 million or more in funding are trying to use the same business concept for delivering either prepared meals or fresh ingredients for home cooking.

 [The rise of food delivery startups]